 A no-logs or zero-logs VPN is a provider that doesn’t log any identifiable data that can be used to track your online activity.

-In short, each VPN that defines itself as no-logs actually has a different interpretation of what that actually means.
+Each VPN that defines itself as no-logs has a different interpretation of what that actually means.

-This is why you should always read through a VPN’s privacy policy and terms of service before buying a subscription to make sure you’re aware of its real logging practices.
+This is why you should always read through a VPN’s privacy policy and terms of service before buying so you’re aware of its logging practices.

 It’s best to avoid a VPN that has an excessively short privacy policy or ambiguous terms that don’t address these three things.